-For 10-year-old Gracen, that instant came over Christmas break in Wisconsin during a snowmobile collision.
+10-year-old Gracen was enjoying Christmas break in Wisconsin with her family when the snowmobile she was riding with her parents suddenly collided with another snowmobile.
 Despite wearing a high-quality helmet, Gracen was knocked out.

 In the 20 minutes between the collision and the ambulance’s arrival, Gracen’s parents, Rod and Laura, performed CPR when she stopped breathing.
 They had no idea what the scope of her injuries were, or how permanent the physical or mental damage might be.
 She was airlifted to an acute care hospital in Duluth, Minnesota.

 Three days later, Gracen woke up, unable to move the left side of her body or speak.
 She had a fracture at the base of her skull, a severe traumatic brain injury, and a torn muscle in her left shoulder.
 After six days, Gracen finally began speaking; after twelve, she was ready for intensive therapy.